NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Y Cancel uses the same animation as 2X
 - Grabbable moves: 8A, JA, 2X
 - 5B
-    - Hitbox appears one frame sooner
+    - Hitbox appears one frame sooner (animation changed to match this)
     - More generous hitbox
     - 1 frame more block stun
 - 5B(B) hitbox appears and disappears one frame later